iimadouu/OmniStatevFSM/README.md

 **Version 1.0.2** | **Released: May 8, 2026** | **Updated: May 12, 2026** | **Godot 4.6.x**

 OmniState Visual FSM is a visual state machine editor for Godot 4.6.x.
-It combines a simple node-based interface with a robust transition system, blackboard variables, animation blending, and automatic recovery features.
+It combines a simple node-based interface with a robust transition system, blackboard variables, animation blending and other features.

 ## Highlights

 - Visual state machine editor with drag-and-drop workflow
-- Transition system with cooldowns, delays, blending, and custom code
-- Auto-save, auto-load, and recovery from generated code
+- Add behaviours and states
 - Sync between visual editor and generated .gd files
 - Merge preserves custom functions and properties
 - Blackboard variables for shared AI state
 - Animation detection and playback integration
 - State templates for faster behavior creation
 - Clean code generation with type hints and organized structure
+- Auto-save, auto-load, and recovery from generated code
+- Transition system with cooldowns, delays, blending, and custom code

 ## Installation